Working at height in Purfleet

 The Purfleet building portfolio

 The Purfleet estate combines several distinct inspection profiles.
-On the ground we cover port logistics and freight handling (Port of Purfleet), warehousing and distribution, and heavy industrial (Procter & Gamble, others) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is marine-air corrosion at cable-line end-fittings, eyebolt fixings weathering faster in the substrate, and parapet guardrail posts showing accelerated finish degradation.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the ground we cover the port logistics and freight-handling operations, the surrounding warehousing and distribution units, the heavy-industrial sites including the Procter & Gamble plant, and the council, schools, and high-street estate of the town.
+Set on the Thames Estuary, the recurring faults are corrosion-led: marine-air attack at cable-line end-fittings, eyebolt fixings weathering faster into the substrate, and parapet guardrail posts losing their protective finish ahead of schedule.
+We photograph every defect, mark its position on the roof plan, and assess it against the manufacturer’s repair specification — falling back to the relevant British Standard for the system type wherever the maker is unknown or the equipment predates current standards.
+Findings are issued as a single written compliance pack designed to satisfy internal H&S review, insurer scrutiny, and any incoming audit from one source.

 Areas of Purfleet we regularly attend